Can Democrats Do More to Stop the GOP Tax Cuts?

 Sure, they’ve given speeches and press conferences opposing the tax bill, there’s not a lot of heroism.
 And all that work to save the ACA will be undercut by the tax bill if it passes.

 And last spring, Congressional Democrats staged an all-night illegal sit-in on the House floor to call for modest gun control legislation.
-Why didn’t Congressional Democrats stage a sit-in and other demonstrations to protest the massive giveaway to the rich?
+Why didn’t Congressional Democrats stage a sit-in and other demonstrations to protest this massive giveaway to the rich?

-Why didn’t they use every available parliamentary trick to slow the process so the resistance could build>
+Why haven’t they used every available parliamentary trick to slow the process so the resistance could build?

 Why didn’t large numbers of Democratic Senators and Representatives show up at protests organized by Indivisible and other parts of the resistance?